Over the years I have written ten published books, and here they are

 The book explained all of these and the workings of the signs, planets and aspects as they evolve through time, giving examples from the period of the 1970s and 1980s.
 It has remained a classic work, still very relevant today.

-A completely new and revised edition of Living in Time is out in autumn 2014, published by Penwith Press and re-titled Power Points in Time.
+A completely new, updated and revised edition of Living in Time was published in 2014 by Penwith Press and re-titled Power Points in Time.